-The firm’s founder—Jason E. Wright—joined the U.S. Marine Corps while in high school and went on to serve honorably for eight years across the globe as an infantryman, Scout Sniper, and sniper instructor (training over 300 Marines in mission planning), earning multiple personal awards, then worked two years as an “independent contractor” supporting U.S. Government activities in high-threat overseas postings.
+The firm’s founder—Jason E. Wright—joined the U.S. Marine Corps while in high school and went on to serve for eight years across the globe as an infantryman, Scout Sniper, and sniper instructor (training over 300 Marines to be snipers), earning multiple awards, then worked two years as an “independent contractor” supporting U.S. Government activities in high-threat locations.

-Wright Commercial Litigation was established with a similar objective in mind: a small independent legal services provider that can, using either full-scale representation or limited scope engagements, deploy a premium level of skill on behalf of select clients in targeted ways that saves money.
+Wright Commercial Litigation has a similar objective in mind: a small independent legal services provider who can, using either full-scale representation or limited scope engagements, deploy a premium level of skill on behalf of select clients in targeted ways that saves them money.

-The firm’s logo represents that dual history and purpose by drawing from the symbol of a U.S. military sniper.
-On a commander’s battle map, sniper teams are identified by the letter “S” with an arrow pointing through in the team’s primary direction of fire.
+The firm’s logo represents that history and purpose by drawing on the symbol of a U.S. military sniper.
+On a battle map, sniper teams are identified by the letter “S” with an arrow pointing in the team’s primary direction of fire.
 Wright Commercial Litigation’s trademark features an italicized “W” with a spear that points in only one direction: up and higher to signify the firm’s mission, ethics, and value to clients.